evert/evert.github.com/_posts/2017/2017-04-02-rest-collections-hal-and-http2.md

 * Take items from `_embedded`, treat them the same as links
 * Store them into a some kind of local cache.
 * Use that local cache when the user wants to do a `GET` request.
+* Invalidate that local cache when `PUT`, `DELETE` or another non-safe HTTP request is issued on that same resource.

+So while we can still use HTTP semantics, we now have two caching layers which may conflict.

 Fetch: A future solution to this problem
 ----------------------------------------

-The [Fetch API][6] is the future of doing HTTP requests.
-It's much nicer api than XMLHTTPRequest, but also has another really cool feature.
+The [Fetch API][6] is the future of doing HTTP requests in browsers.
+It's a much nicer api than XMLHTTPRequest, but also has another really cool feature:
 Once it lands it gives us direct access to the browsers' HTTP cache.

 The specific thing to look for is [Cache.put()][7].
 This API should allow us to directly add things to the browser cache. a HAL client in this case could parse